 a) Demonstrated system feasibility.

-The IEEE 802.11 WNG and UHR SG has reviewed many presentations listing candidate features and indicating that the proposed solutions are technically feasible.
+The IEEE 802.11 WNG and UHR SG has reviewed many presentations listing candidate features and many of them indicated that the proposed solutions are technically feasible.
+Based on these presentations (for instance on multi-AP coordination, low latency channel access, …), the study group membership is confident that there are technical features that are feasible and that allow to meet the target threshold for different requirements.

 b) Proven similar technology via testing, modeling, simulation, etc.

-IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
-The increased capabilities envisioned for the baseband and RF parts necessary to implement the proposed amendment are in line with the current progress in technology and not expected to impinge testability.
+IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billion devices shipping each year.
+The increased capabilities envisioned for the MAC, baseband signal processing and RF technologies necessary to implement the proposed amendment are in line with the current progress of those technologies as demonstrated by lab testing, modeling and simulations.

 1.2.5 Economic Feasibility